webiny/webiny-js/packages-utils/webiny-validation/README.md

 # Validation

-A simple, pluginable and async data validation library, packed with frequently used validators like `required`, `email`, `url`, `creditCard` etc.
+A simple and pluginable data validation library, packed with frequently used validators like `required`, `email`, `url`, `creditCard` etc.

 ## Documentation